 - In Account Home, select Workers & Pages.

 - Find Default Usage Model on the right-side menu and select Change.

 You can update the Usage Model per project, for both Production and Preview deployments, in the Project Settings page.
 Like other modifications to your Project Settings, you must redeploy your site in order for this change to take effect.
 Requests to previous deployments will continue to be billed under the Usage Model the Function was deployed with.

 Static asset requests

 On both free and paid plans, requests to static assets are free and unlimited.
 A request is considered static when it does not invoke Functions.
-Refer to Functions invocation routes to learn more about when Functions are invoked.
+Refer to to learn more about when Functions are invoked.

 Requests to your Pages Functions count towards your quota for the Workers Free plan.
 For example, you could use 50,000 Functions requests and 50,000 Workers requests to use your full 100,000 daily request usage.
 The free plan daily request limit resets at midnight UTC.

 There are two modes in Project Settings that determine how a Function will behave once the daily request limit has been reached: 1) Fail open and 2) Fail closed.